How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Scavenger Hunt Invitation (Slack/Teams)

 🔍 Team Scavenger Hunt — [Day] at [Time] Teams of 4-5 will race to complete challenges around [location].
-What to expect: clues, puzzles, photo challenges, and a leaderboard.
-Duration: [X] minutes (strict cutoff) Wear: Comfortable shoes Bring: Fully charged phone Teams assigned at kickoff.
-No prep needed.
-This will be competitive.
-You've been warned.
+Expect: clues, puzzles, photo challenges, and a leaderboard.
+Duration: [X] minutes (strict cutoff — no late returns) Wear: Comfortable shoes Bring: Fully charged phone Teams are assigned at kickoff.
+No prep needed — just show up.
+Fair warning: this will get competitive.

 The 'competitive' framing actually increases attendance — adults are more likely to show up for a challenge than for 'fun.'